temporalio/documentation/docs-src/production-deployment/landing.md

   - production deployment
 ---

-First [Build your durable application](/dev-guide) with a Temporal SDK, using a development Cluster to supervise your durable applications.
+First [Build your durable application](/dev-guide) with a Temporal SDK, using a development Cluster to supervise your durable Temporal Applications.

+Temporal is not opinionated about how or where you deploy your Temporal Application code (Workers).

 Use the Temporal Client to integrate your Temporal Application with your existing systems.

 **Build with a dev Cluster.**